 INTRODUCING MAINLY TWO

 Mainly Two is the meeting of two powerful and distinct, yet complementary musical voices.
 Violinist, researcher and educator John Garner combines backgrounds in Western classical, jazz, Carnatic, and Japanese musical traditions, channeled through a singular improvisational approach.
-Marie Schreer, renowned soloist, chamber musician, section leader at The Hallé and member of the Riot Ensemble’s artistic board, has quickly established herself as a champion of new music in the UK and abroad.
+Marie Schreer, renowned soloist, chamber musician, section leader at The Hallé and member of the Riot Ensemble and its artistic board, has quickly established herself as a champion of new music in the UK and abroad.

+Their latest album, Outside The Mask, is an exploration of the ungraspable: the colours between black and white, the feelings between joy and despair, love and resentment, familiarity and strangeness; the non-polarity of life.
 Drawing on their deeply-embedded knowledge of repertoire old and new, the duo have evolved a prismatic improvisational aesthetic uniting instrumental virtuosity, stylistic fluidity and timbral curiosity.
 The current season, which marks their 10-year anniversary, will see two new world premieres as well as tours to Germany and the Netherlands.

 "...the compositions span an unusually wide breadth for such a small instrumental combination..."

 "...superbly played with an exceptional sense of beauty, imagination and fun..."